andydunstall/piko/docs/manage/observability.md

 `pico status proxy endpoints`.
 Or to inspect the set of known nodes in the cluster use `pico status cluster nodes`.

 Configure the server URL with `--server.url`.
-You can also forward to a particular node ID using `--forward` (which can be useful when all nodes are behind a load balancer).
+You can also forward the request to a particular node ID using `--forward` (which can be useful when all nodes are behind a load balancer).